-In comparison across the nation, Eielson AFB is located in a high-cost area.
-For the 1st Quarter 2019, the average price of a two bedroom single-family house in the Fairbanks North Star Borough was $259,501.
-The mean adjusted rent for all unit types for first quarter 2019 was $1,190.
-The average cost of residential heating fuel was $2.66 per gallon.
-For January 2019, the annual average cost of self-service unleaded gasoline was $3.19.
+In comparison to the nation, Eielson Air Force Base is located in a high cost area.
+For the first quarter of 2020, the average price of a single-family house in the Fairbanks North Star Borough was $264,638.
+The mean adjusted rent for all unit types for first quarter 2020 was $1,768.
+The average cost of residential heating fuel was $2.95 per gallon.
+For 2020, the annual average cost of self-service unleaded gasoline was $2.79.
 The average price of at-home food for a family of four for one week was $206.
 In 2020, Alaska ranked sixth among the highest cost states at about 28% above the average U.S. costs.